Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

 ::

         .peek-nav-section{
-        /* Contains the Navigation Section looks attributes */ ...
+        /* Contains the Navigation Section attributes */ ...

            .nav-section-btn{
-           /* Contains the Button looks attributes unique to the Navigation Section */ ...
+           /* Contains the Button attributes unique to the Navigation Section */ ...

            }